Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical results

 \section{Numerical results}

-In this section, we employ the time-evolving coronal model with enhanced numerical stability to simulate the evolution of coronal structures during CRs 2283 and 2284 which cover the period of the May 2024 solar event.
-As mentioned in Subsection~\ref{Governingequations}, the simulations are performed in a quasi-inertial coordinate system with Earth fixed at $\phi=60^{\circ}$, adopting a 5-minute time step on the $5_{th}$-, $6_{th}$-, and $7_{th}$-level geodesic meshes, respectively.
-Approximately 1300 hourly-updated GONG-zqs magnetograms from 5:00 on April 9, 2024, to 16:00 on June 2, 2024, are employed to drive these simulations.
-Figure~\ref{Magnetogramevolution} presents the distribution of the inner boundary magnetic field at four different moments in a co-rotating coordinate system.
+In this section, we employ the time-evolving coronal model with enhanced numerical stability to simulate the evolution of coronal structures during CRs 2283 and 2284, which cover the period of the solar storms in May 2024.
+As mentioned in Section~\ref{Governingequations}, the simulations were performed in a quasi-inertial coordinate system with Earth fixed at $\phi=60^{\circ}$, adopting a 5-minute time step on the fifth-, sixth-, and seventh-level geodesic meshes.
+Approximately 1300 hourly updated GONG-zqs magnetograms from 5:00 on April 9, 2024, to 16:00 on June 2, 2024, were employed to drive these simulations.
+Figure~\ref{Magnetogramevolution} presents the inner boundary magnetic field distribution at four different moments in a co-rotating coordinate system.

-In this paper, all calculations are performed on the WICE or genius cluster, part of the Tier-1 and Tier-2 supercomputer infrastructure of Vlaams Supercomputer Centrum (VSC)\footnote{\url{https://www.vscentrum.be/}}.
-Using 900 CPU cores on the Tier-2 infrastructure and a time step of 5 minutes, the time-evolving coronal simulations run approximately 48 times and 9 times faster than real-time coronal evolution on the $6_{th}$- and $7_{th}$-level meshes, respectively.
-For the $5_{th}$-level mesh, the simulation can be approximately 60 times faster than real-time evolution using only 270 CPU cores on Tier-2.
-In the following subsections, we present the results of the MHD coronal simulations for CRs 2283 and 2284.
+We performed all calculations on the WICE or Genius cluster, which is part of the Tier-1 and Tier-2 supercomputer infrastructure of Vlaams Supercomputer Centrum (VSC)\footnote{\url{https://www.vscentrum.be/}}.
+Using 900 CPU cores on the Tier-2 infrastructure and a time step of 5 minutes, the time-evolving coronal simulations ran approximately 48 times and 9 times faster than real-time coronal evolution on the sixth- and seventh-level meshes, respectively.
+For the fifth-level mesh, the simulation can be approximately 60 times faster than real-time evolution using only 270 CPU cores on Tier-2.
+In the following subsections, we present the results of the MHD simulations for CRs 2283 and 2284.